understanding loneliness

 Where to get support

-Though it can be really hard reaching out to others to let them know what you’re going through, it can help you feel supported, less isolated and it can be the beginning of a valuable support network.
+Coping with loneliness can be tough.
+Though it can be hard reaching out to others to let them know what you’re going through, it can help you feel supported, less isolated and it can be the beginning of a valuable support network.
 Whether you’re speaking to a trusted friend, family member, teacher, Elder or a counsellor, it’s entirely up to you what you feel comfortable sharing.
 You might just want to say you’re having a tough time.

 If you ever feel unable to cope because of intense emotions of if you have thoughts of harming yourself, then ask for help immediately.